4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Mistake #2: Selling property in probate without authority

-Just because you’re listed as the executor in a will does not mean you can stick a for-sale sign in the yard of the deceased’s property and start collecting offers like a typical real estate transaction, says Jeffrey Gottlieb, a Chicago lawyer who specializes in estate planning and probate sales and who has over 16 years of legal experience.
+Just because you’re listed as the executor in a will does not mean you can stick a for-sale sign in the yard of the deceased’s property and start collecting offers like a typical real estate transaction, says Jeffrey R. Gottlieb, a Chicago lawyer who specializes in estate planning and probate sales and who has almost 20 years of legal experience.

 You cannot legally take any action with the property or any part of the estate until you appear in probate court and get formally appointed by the judge to administer the estate.
-Typically actions such as bringing in the mail or preventing pipes from freezing are OK, but you can’t start sorting heirlooms or hiring contractors for repairs at this stage in the game.
+Typically, actions such as bringing in the mail or preventing pipes from freezing are OK, but you can’t start sorting heirlooms or hiring contractors for repairs at this stage in the process.

-If an executor hasn’t been listed in the will, the court will typically appoint the next of kin to handle the proceedings.
-But in some situations, when the parties involved can’t come to an agreement and end up in court, the probate court appoints a receivership, or a person in charge of the property sale overall.
+If an executor hasn’t been listed in the will, the court typically will appoint the next of kin to handle the proceedings.
+But in some situations, when the parties involved can’t reach an agreement and end up in court, the probate court appoints a receivership or a person in charge of the property sale overall.

 File a petition to open probate with the court as quickly as possible.
-You’ll need your attorney to help you gather up all of the required documentation, such as the death certificate, original will, and your state’s probate petition forms.
-(You can find your state’s required probate forms with this list of all the different paperwork required for each state.)
+You’ll need your attorney to help you gather all of the required documentation, such as the death certificate, original will, and your state’s probate petition forms.
+You can find your state’s required probate forms with this list of all the paperwork required for each state.

-Getting the petition in as quickly as possible is crucial because you could have to wait weeks or months to even get a court date, and meanwhile the costs associated with the house, including the mortgage, utilities, and lawn maintenance, continue to stack up.
+Getting the petition in as quickly as possible is crucial because you could wait weeks or months to get a court date, and meanwhile, the costs associated with the house, including the mortgage, utilities, and lawn maintenance, continue to pile up.

 Mistake #3: Mishandling of real estate disclosures